run-llama/llama_index/docs/community/integrations/uptrain.md

-## How to use UpTrain with LlamaIndex
+## Evaluating LLM Responses with UpTrain

-**Overview**: In this example, we will see how to use UpTrain with LlamaIndex.
+**Overview**: In this example, we will see how to use UpTrain with LlamaIndex to evaluate LLM responses.

 **Problem**: There are two main problems:
 1. The data that most Large Language Models are trained on is not representative of the data that they are used on.
 This leads to a mismatch between the training and test distributions, which can lead to poor performance.